Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Introduction

 \section{Introduction}

 Originating from McCulloch and Pitts~\cite{mcculloch1943}, threshold networks were conceived as an initial model for the nervous system.
 These networks feature units interconnected by threshold functions, emulating neuron behavior~\cite{rosenblatt1958,minsky1969,hopfield1982}.
 In addition, Thomas and Kauffman applied similar principles to gene interaction modeling using Boolean functions~\cite{kauffman1969,thomas1973}.
-Actually, threshold functions play a vital role in gene interaction models, with multiple studies exploring dynamics and resilience of cell cycle networks for instance~\cite{li2004,davidich2008,ruz2014}.
-In this paper, we study threshold networks of entities where the interactions between the latter are either friendly or unfriendly.
-The model is defined by an undirected graph $G = (V, E)$, with $V$ the set of entities (or vertices) and $E$ the set of interactions (or edges) between them.
-To each of these edges, a \emph{weight} in $\{-1,+1\}$ is assigned depending on the nature of the interaction, friendly or unfriendly respectively.
-In this framework, each node holds an internal state from the set~\(\{-1, +1\}\).
+Since the end of the 1980\textit{s}, threshold functions have played a notable role in gene interaction models, with multiple studies exploring dynamics and resilience of cell cycle networks for instance~\cite{li2004,davidich2008,ruz2014}.
+In this paper, we study threshold networks where the interactions between the entities are either friendly or unfriendly.
+The model is defined by pairs $(G,w)$, where $G = (V, E)$ is an undirected graph, with $V$ the set of entities (or vertices) and $E$ the set of interactions (or edges) between them.
+To each of these edges $e$ it is assigned a \emph{weight} $w(e)\in\{-1,+1\}$, representing the type of interaction between the endpoints of $e$, which can be friendly (edge labeled by $+1$) or unfriendly (edge labeled by $-1$).
+Each node holds an internal state from the set~\(\{-1, +1\}\).
 This state evolves over discrete time-steps according to a deterministic local threshold transition function.
 More precisely, a vertex adopts a $+1$ state (it is activated) if the weighted sum of the weights coming from its activated neighbors surpasses its predefined threshold; otherwise, the node adopts a $-1$ state.